Vinsi/ios-team/docs/pr_protocol.md

 * @mention teams that you want to involve in the discussion, and mention why. (`@conichi/backend, any concerns with this approach?`)
 * If the PR contains any UI changes, consider adding the screenshot or gif (if flow) to provide inline context about the changes and it brings also some fun ✨ and action ✨;
+* Mark the PR as #trivial if it's something that is too small to be in the changelog, or if it is something resembling one-line code typo fix etc. There is no clear border for that, but intuition should tell you when it's the case.

 ## Reviewing the PR